talescript/water_mx/index.md

 -------

 * WHO proposes between 50 and 100 liters of water per person per day.
 Charging for anything above proposed X amount.
-Look into how much water is consumed on average by the Mexican person.

 * Mexico's average consumption is at 184.6 liters.
 The highest average is in Tlalpan at 560 liters per capita while in Venustiano Carranza it was at 203 liters.
 This was in 2015.